דלג לתוכן הראשי

 Study 3: Meta-analysis in young trainees, the opposite result

 And here the story flips.
 A meta-analysis published in the journal Nutrients in 2020, on young people aged 18-45 undergoing resistance training, reached the opposite conclusion.
 The effect on fat-free mass (FFM) was only 0.29 kg and not statistically significant (p=0.06), and the effect on overall strength was negligible and non-significant.
-The researchers' conclusion was unequivocal: the findings do not support the use of HMB for improving body composition or strength in resistance training in healthy young individuals.
-In other words: if you are young, healthy, and strength training with adequate protein nutrition, HMB will likely do nothing for you.
+The researchers' conclusion was unequivocal: the findings do not support the use of HMB to improve body composition or strength in resistance training in healthy young individuals.
+In other words: if you are young, healthy, and strength training with adequate protein intake, HMB will likely do nothing for you.

 So Who Does HMB Really Help?